 Welcome to your last year of middle school!
-During our time together we will study the history of our nation from early colonization of North America, to the Civil War and Reconstruction.
+During our time together we will study the history of our nation from Native Americans and early colonization of North America, all the way to the Civil War and Reconstruction.
 Why do we study American history?
 History is a window into the past, and understanding the past is the key to understanding the present.
 It helps us to appreciate multiple perspectives and interpretations.
 Analyzing history strengthens our critical thinking skills.
 It trains us to gather evidence, and to find patterns and trends.
 It gives us an understanding of other people and cultures.
 You can apply information from the past to analyze and solve problems in the present.
-It challenges us to think outside the box, and to be creative.
-We look at what caused certain events in history, what was done to remedy certain problems, and how we can learn from these to prevent them from happening in the future.
 This year we have over 300 years of American history to examine and only 175 days in which to do so.
 We have a great deal to do, but not much time to do it in.
 To ensure everyone is successful this year we will implement the following procedures:

 1. Required Materials for Social Studies Class

 Each day you must bring to class (regardless of whatever else is going on at school) the following items:

 - Social Studies folder

 - Writing tools (pencils and/or blue or black pen)

 2. Your Social Studies Folder

 Each day you must bring to class your Social Studies folder.
 Your folder is a valuable tool as we learn, study, and review.
 Keep your folder neat and organized.
 KEEP ALL HANDOUTS, HOMEWORK, NOTES, ETC. UNTIL AFTER AN ASSESSMENT HAS BEEN GIVEN or A PROJECT HAS BEEN COMPLETED.
 These things will help you review / study.